 Author Interview with Ash Night

-As much as we hate to admit it, most, if not all, writers spend as much time as we do writing so that our work will be rewarded with praise.
+As much as we hate to admit it, most, if not all, writers spend as much time writing as we do in order to earn praise from our readers.
 The fear of not achieving this can sometimes cause us to withhold our work from readers, but when we do take that leap and give a finished piece to someone to read, even the tiniest compliment can be rewarding.
-Author Ash Night has been met with the praise that she had been working toward with her three self-published books.
-Below she answered my 10 questions about her books, her motivations, and her successes.
-Be sure to check out her current books in the links below.
+Author Ash Night has been met with the praise that she had been working for with her three self-published books.
+Below she answered my 10 questions about her writing, her motivations, and her successes.
+Be sure to check out her work on Amazon!

 1. How many books have you written and where can you buy them?